-As we look to start the 2020-2021 school year, the health and safety of students, staff, volunteers, and community are paramount.
-Sidney City Schools (K-12) plans to start school with in-person instruction five days a week beginning September 8, 2020, with the exception of kindergarten, which will run on a staggered start as in years past.
+For the 2020-2021 school year, the health and safety of students, staff, volunteers, and the community are paramount.
+Sidney City Schools (K-12 and preschool) is running the school year with in-person instruction five days a week.

 We believe it is extremely important for the mental and physical well-being of our students that they be in school.
 The American Academy of Pediatrics strongly advocates that all policy considerations for the coming school year start with the goal of having students physically present in school.

 However, given that we have students and/or families with legitimate health concerns, we will offer a remote learning option.
-Preschool will not offer a remote option but run on a two-day schedule.
 See more below.

 Sidney-Shelby County Health Department Guidance for Schools